DSA Link

 Lead time — when the application is still weeks out

-- Confirm CCA records at primary school are accurate.
-MOE pulls CCA participation, leadership positions, Uniformed Group ranks, school awards, community-service hours, and competition or campaign results into the DSA portal.
+• Confirm CCA records at primary school are accurate.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, leadership positions, Uniformed Group ranks, school awards, community-service hours, and competition or campaign results.
 Ask the CCA teacher or year-head to verify what's been logged — for Leadership candidates, incomplete records are especially costly.

 Tapering — final week